-While drunk driving gets most of the attention, drugged driving presents the same risks and hazard to public safety and, according to the NHSTA, about 22% of drivers have at some point taken to the roads while under the influence of some mind altering substance.
-Some of these drivers were using illegal substances such as cocaine, heroin or LSD while others were on prescription or over the counter medications that are capable of altering their mental state.
+While drunk driving gets most of the attention in driving-impaired accidents, drugged driving presents the same risks and hazard to public safety.
+According to the NHSTA, about 22% of drivers have at some point driven while under the influence of some mind-altering substance.
+Some of these drivers were using illegal substances like cocaine, heroin or LSD while others were on prescription drugs or over the counter medications that can alter their mental state.

 According to 625 ILCS 5/11-501, nobody may operate a vehicle if under the influence of any intoxicating compound or combination of compounds which impact his or her driving abilities.
 Many medications cause drowsiness, affect depth perception, cause dizziness or reduce reaction time in a manner similar to alcohol.
 Street drugs have even more pronounced effects and there is no excuse for drivers who place others at risk by getting high and driving.

-In order to prevent yourself from having an accident while under the influence of mind altering substances, it is important to understand what type of medications are most likely to have an impact on your mental state.
-Before you operate a vehicle while taking any medication, you should take it at home and determine what effects it has on your own body.
+In order to prevent causing an accident while under the influence of mind-altering substances, it is important to understand what type of medications are most likely to have an impact on your mental state.
+Before you operate a vehicle while taking any drug, you should take it at home and determine what effects it has on your body.
 Here are the types of medications and drugs that can affect your driving abilities.

-- Prescription pain relievers and medications for anxiety.
-Medications such as Vicodin, OxyContin, Valium or Xanax can impair your ability to drive by making you drowsy or blurring your vision.
-If you need to take these medications, you should consider alternate forms of transportation.
+- Prescription pain relievers and medications for anxiety -- Some medications like Vicodin, OxyContin, Valium or Xanax can impair your ability to drive by causing drowsiness or blurring your vision.
+If you need to take these drugs, you should consider alternate forms of transportation.

-- Street drugs.
-It goes without saying that drugs such as cocaine, heroin, marijuana, morphine and methamphetamines all have marked effects on our mental state.
-These drugs never mix well with the operation of machinery.
+- Street drugs -- It goes without saying that drugs such as cocaine, heroin, marijuana, morphine, and methamphetamines all have marked effects on our mental state.
+These drugs never mix well with the operation of machinery and motor vehicles.

 - Over the counter medications.
-These medications are most likely to surprise drivers, as many people never suspect that a dose of cold or allergy medication can impair their ability to drive.
+These drugs are most likely to surprise drivers who never suspect that a dose of cold or allergy medication can impair their ability to drive.
 Always make sure that you take the correct dosage and avoid driving if you feel drowsy or dizzy after taking an over the counter drug.

 If you have been in a car accident, it is important to collect as much information as possible to establish fault.
-The fact that the other driver was under the influence of any type of substance can be critical to your case and will make it much more likely that you receive all of the compensation you deserve for the value of your medical bills, time lost from work, incidental expenses and property damage.
+The fact that the other driver was under the influence of any type of substance can be critical to your case and will make it much more likely that you receive all of the financial compensation you deserve to fully recover the costs of your medical bills, time lost from work, incidental expenses, and property damage.

-Our award winning Chicago car accident injury attorneys have extensive experience handling drugged driving cases and a strong record of successful recoveries for clients with cases like yours.
-Contact us today to arrange a free consultation so that we can review your options with you and let you know what you can expect from your case.
-We work on a contingency basis, so you are assured that you will never be required to pay an attorney’s fee unless we are able to secure compensation on your behalf.
+Our award winning Chicago car accident injury attorneys have extensive experience handling drugged driving cases and a strong record of successful monetary recoveries for clients with cases like yours.
+Contact us today to arrange a free consultation so that we can review all legal options with you and let you know what you can expect in your case.
+We work on a contingency fee basis, so you are assured that you will never be required to pay an attorney’s fee unless we are able to secure compensation on your behalf.